 A surviving spouse or other dependants may be entitled to receive a survivor’s pension.
 In some cases, a lump sum payment may become available.
 This will usually be paid to the surviving spouse or the executor of the estate.
 The trustee of the Pension Scheme will be able to provide further detail on any payments which need to be made to the deceased’s dependants.

-You will need to discuss who is going to cover the deceased’s workload in the short term with their manager before any decision can be taken about recruiting a permanent replacement.
+You will need to discuss who is going to cover the deceased’s workload in the short term.
+After this, any decision can be taken about recruiting a permanent replacement.
 It is usually advisable to get temporary cover, as opposed to asking other employees to take over the workload.

 Letting People Know When an Employee Dies